blinkybool/web/_posts/2024-07-11-Stream-Intro.md

 But do not be mistaken, they are strictly more powerful than either concept!

-The reason is that setting up control-flow (connecting to events/streams), while managing the timely clean up all associated connections, can explode in complexity.
+The reason is that setting up control-flow (connecting to events/streams), while managing the timely clean up of all connections, can explode in complexity.
 You will do one of the following:
 1. Grit your teeth and pollute your code with layers of housekeeping logic
 2. Half-grit your teeth and implement the correct control flow, but with memory leaks (not disconnecting connections)
 3. Fail to implement the control flow correctly (slack-jawed?)